keyboard_arrow_up

 Round Balers

-Primarily used in agriculture, round balers create cylindrical bales of hay or similar materials.
-Their design simplifies handling and transportation of hay, which is why they are a staple in farming.
+Primarily used in agriculture, round balers create cylindrical bales of hay and similar materials.
+Their design makes field handling and transport easier, which is why they remain a common choice in farming and forage operations.

 Specialty Balers

-Specialty balers are tailored for highly specific applications.
-For instance, some are equipped with moisture extraction features for handling materials with residual oils or liquids.
-These balers enhance the versatility of baling systems in specialized industries.
+Specialty balers are tailored for specific materials or process requirements.
+Some incorporate moisture extraction, liquid management, or application-specific chamber designs for handling scrap with oils, liquids, or unusual densities.
+These machines expand the flexibility of baling systems in specialized industries.

 Cardboard Balers